Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Virtual Shop/README.md

 #### Back button

-Pressing the back button in the top-left corner returns you to the "Start Here" scene and triggers a `SceneSessionLength` custom Analytics event, which captures the amount of time spent in this scene.
+Pressing the back button in the top-left corner returns you to the "Start Here" scene.

 ## Setup